dndnordic/origin/kubernetes/README.md

 5. **GitHub Secrets/Variables Issues**:
    - Check repository settings at `https://github.com/dndnordic/origin/settings/secrets/actions`
-   - Verify all required secrets are set correctly (GITHUB_TOKEN, TAILSCALE_AUTH_KEY, etc.)
+   - Verify all required secrets are set correctly (GITHUB_TOKEN, HEADSCALE_AUTH_KEY, etc.)
    - Some values may need to be set as repository Variables instead of Secrets

 ### Support Contacts